-The Damned Story: When people think of early New England, one of the many things that come to mind are the infamous witch trials of the late 17th century, of which Connecticut was quite an active participant with over 40 people tried as witches and at least 10 of them executed.
+The Damned Story: When people think of early New England, one of the many things that come to mind are the infamous witch trials of the late 17th century, of which Connecticut was quite an active participant with more than 40 people tried as witches and at least 10 of them executed.

-And it’s in this fertile breeding ground of fear during the year of 1854 where the most renowned tale of the Jewett City vampires takes place.
+And it’s in this fertile breeding ground of fear during the year of 1854 where the renowned tale of the Jewett City vampires takes place.

-As Dracula would not be published by Bram Stoker for another 40 years (in 1897), the type of parasitic entities that Connecticut residents thought existed were not the debonair, romantic bloodsuckers of fiction; far from Count Vlad, Edward or Lestat, the “vampires” of the mid 19th century were thought to be the undead, arisen zombie-like from the grave to find nourishment in the blood of family members.
+As Dracula would not be published by Bram Stoker for another 40 years (in 1897), the type of parasitic entities that Connecticut residents thought existed were not the debonair, romantic bloodsuckers of fiction; far from Count Vlad, Edward or Lestat, the “vampires” of the mid-19th century were thought to be the undead, arisen zombie-like from the grave to find nourishment in the blood of family members.